Is Ginger Good or Bad for Hair? Benefits, Risks, Evidence and Safe Use

 Hair growth depends on healthy follicle activity and a properly functioning hair cycle.
 The active growth stage is called the anagen phase.

-While ginger may support scalp comfort for some people, there is no strong evidence that topical ginger reliably increases hair count, hair density, or long-term regrowth.
+There is no strong evidence that topical ginger reliably increases hair count, improves long-term density, or reverses pattern hair loss.

 The Benefits of Ginger for Hair Health